 Considerations relating to privacy and proximity are paramount for many business owners, not to mention the trust factor.
 Lawyers, accounts, manufacturers… business owners in any industry may be uncomfortable considering moving their systems and information out of their immediate control.
 There could be regulatory concerns or logistical challenges, or it could be something as simple as realizing that there remain applications or data on computers on-premises that make an outsourced hosting approach more complicated and costly while delivering only a partial solution.
 Whatever the reasons, there remains a lot of in-house IT and that’s OK.

 There is no doubt that business owners and their team members need and want mobility and secure remote access.
 They also want to work with the IT providers they trust and maybe they even want to continue working from servers they have already contracted for or purchased.
+Others may wish to leverage cloud platforms, but remain closely associated with their IT providers.

 Forcing a business owner to migrate their systems to a hosting platform when all they really want is remote access or multi-user service seems a bit like overkill.